awedwards/mibi_titration_analysis/README.md

         \MassCorrectedImages
         \FilteredImages

-After installation and creation of this directory structure, navigate to the mibi_titration_analysis folder and run "python ./mibi_titration_analysis.py".
+After installation and creation of this directory structure, navigate to the mibi_titration_analysis folder and run: `python ./mibi_titration_analysis.py`